Received Intellectual Property Complaints

 Personal jurisdiction is simply a court’s power over individuals involved in a lawsuit, it comes into play when the parties to a lawsuit live in different states.
-However, courts have held that personal jurisdiction exists for out of state defendants who allegedly engage in the sale of infringing products online.
+However, courts have held that personal jurisdiction exists for out-of-state defendants who allegedly engage in the sale of infringing products online.
 This means that a rights owner can force you to come to court in their home state if you do not properly cooperate and adequately respond to their notices of infringement.

-Why You Must Respond to an IP Complaint – Conclusion
+Why You Must Respond To An IP Complaint – Conclusion

-The team at Amazon Sellers Lawyer knows that every seller’s top concern is driving profits and remaining successful at what they do.
+The Amazon Sellers Lawyer Team knows that every seller’s top concern is driving profits and remaining successful at what they do.
 While it may seem like a good idea to ignore an intellectual property complaint, especially if you receive only a listing suspension, or if the item is not crucial to your sales volume, the results of doing so can be debilitating to your business.